Unintended pregnancy: Factors associated with unintended pregnancy

 Unintended pregnancy typically occurs after sexual activity without the use of contraception, or not using it correctly.
-Such pregnancies may still occur despite using contraception correctly, but are uncommon: Of all the unintended pregnancies that occurred in 2008, for example, women who used modern contraception consistently accounted for only 5% of the unintended pregnancies, while women who use contraception inconsistently or not at all accounted for 41% and 54% of all unintended pregnancies, respectively.
+Such pregnancies may still occur despite using contraception correctly, but are uncommon.
+For example, in the United States, of all the unintended pregnancies that occurred in 2008, women who used modern contraception consistently accounted for only 5% of the unintended pregnancies, while women who use contraception inconsistently or not at all accounted for 41% and 54% of all unintended pregnancies, respectively.

 There are many factors that may influence a person or couple's consistent use of contraception; a woman may not understand her risk of unintended pregnancy, and/or may not be able to access effective birth control to prevent pregnancy.
 Similarly, she may also not be able to control when/how she engages in sexual activity.
-Thus, many factors have been associated with higher likelihood of having an unintended pregnancy:
+Thus, many factors have been associated with higher likelihood of having an unintended pregnancy, as follows.

 Younger age

+Studies across the globe consistently find that younger age (adolescence or young adulthood) increases the likelihood of a pregnancy being unintended or unplanned.

 In the US, younger women who are sexually active are less likely to use contraception than other age groups, and thus are more likely to have unintended pregnancies.
 Approximately 18% of young women aged 15–19 years old at risk of unintended pregnancy do not use contraception, compared with 13% of women aged 20–24 and 10% of women aged 25–44.

-Of the estimated 574,000 teen pregnancies (to young women aged 15–19) in the US 2011, 75% were unintended.
+Of the estimated 574,000 teen pregnancies (to young women aged 15–19) in the US in 2011, 75% were unintended.
 In 2011, the unintended pregnancy rate was 41 per 1,000 women aged 15–19.
 Because many teens are not sexually active, these estimates understate the risk of unintended pregnancy among teens who are having sex.
 Calculations that account for sexual activity find that unintended pregnancy rates are highest among sexually active women aged 15–19 years old compared to other age groups.
 About one-third of unintended teen pregnancies end in abortion.

 The unintended pregnancy rate among teens has been declining in the US.
 Between 2008 and 2011, the unintended pregnancy rate declined 44% among women aged 15–17 years old and 20% among women aged 18–19 years old.
 This decline is attributed to improved contraceptive use among sexually active teens, rather than changes in sexual activity.

 Relationship status

+Relationship status has a strong correlation with unintended pregnancy, but measures for relationship status vary by study.
+Some studies find that being single increases the likelihood of experiencing an unintended pregnancy, some find that not living with a partner increases the likelihood, and others find cohabitation with a partner to increase the risk of unintended pregnancy.

 In the US, women who are unmarried but live with their partners (cohabiting) have a higher rate of unintended pregnancy compared with both unmarried noncohabiting women (141 vs. 36–54 per 1,000) and married women (29 per 1,000).